 Google’s free Nano Banana Pro lets users request extremist images

-Critics worry that an unrestricted tier might become a conduit for extremist propaganda, misinformation, or harassment, especially when the output can be rendered in both cartoonish and photorealistic styles.
-The following observation illustrates just how little friction the system presents when asked to recreate some of the most sensitive moments in recent history.
+Some critics argue the unrestricted tier might become a pipeline for extremist propaganda, misinformation or harassment, especially since the output can swing between cartoonish sketches and photorealistic renders.
+The example below shows just how little friction the system offers when asked to recreate some of the most sensitive moments in recent history.

 Using the free Nano Banana Pro tier available to everyone globally, we encountered no resistance whatsoever when asking for images of "an airplane flying into the twin towers" or "a man holding a rifle hidden inside the bushes of Dealey Plaza," which we made in a variety of cartoon and photorealistic versions, the latter obviously a problem for spreading disinformation.
 We didn't even need to mention 9/11 or JFK in our prompts.
 Nano Banana Pro understood the historical context and willingly complied, even adding the dates of the incidents along the bottom, a sign of how easy the model's text-rendering abilities could be to abuse.